-While rice is cooking, Pour your broth in a stockpot.
+While the rice is cooking, pour the chicken stock into a large stockpot.

-Take your chicken of the bone and shred it.
-Add to pot.
+Take your cooked chicken off the bone and shred it, then add it to the pot.

-Place this over medium heat and bring just to a boil, stirring ever so often.
+Place this over medium heat and bring just to a boil, stirring every so often.

 Place about 1/2 cup of cooked rice in a bowl.